Ziz Gorges

 The Ziz Gorges are a series of gorges in Morocco on the upper course of the Ziz River.
 They are defined by two gates at the southern and northern ends.
 At the southern end is the Hassan Addakil dam and lake.
 Nearby is the Tunnel de Légionnaire built by French colonial troops in the 1930s in order to create a passageway to the Ziz Gorge.

+Geology

 The gorge was formed by the Ziz River cutting through the Atlas Mountains.
 Ancient fossils are commonly excavated and sold in the area.
+The river feeds a dense canopy of palmeraies (palm groves).